What to consider before moving your contact center to the cloud – security, technology and costs

 Reap the rewards of new technology, but be prepared for it

 It can be hard to keep up with current customer service technology, and the costs that come with it.
 A 2015 Dimension Data study showed that up to 40 percent of companies’ capabilities don’t meet current needs, and 80 percent won’t meet future needs.
-“What you find is a lot of legacy technology not able to keep up with the newer communication trends that customers are looking for,” says Michael Ringman, CIO at TELUS International, an IT and Business Process Outsourcing provider.
+“What you find is a lot of legacy technology not able to keep up with the newer communication trends that customers are looking for,” says Michael Ringman, CIO at TELUS International.

 That could spell trouble for customer service — but, thankfully, the technology that cloud providers can offer helps to address that issue.
 Providers are deeply invested in anticipating and constantly updating their services to keep up with industry standards.
 That gets passed forward to companies who get quick and hassle-free upgrades built into their flat monthly subscription rates.